 The Dutch rail network is said to be one of the busiest in the European Union, with trains running between all major cities as well as across national borders.
 The main railway operator in the Netherlands is NS (Nederlandse Spoorwegen), which connects the country with top destinations, including Antwerp, Berlin, Brussels, Paris and London.

-There are two different types of trains in the Netherlands: intercity (express) trains which connect main cities directly and are faster, and slower trains connecting small stations, with multiple stops along the way.
+There are two different types of trains in the Netherlands: intercity (express) trains that connect main cities directly and are faster; and slower trains connecting small stations, with multiple stops along the way.

 Buses

 There are a number of ways to travel by bus, with city and regional connections available.
-However, for longer distances, most travellers prefer to use trains.
+For longer distances, most travellers prefer to use trains.
 Within cities, buses normally have lines covering routes that are not met by other forms of transport, such as trams or the metro.

 Several inter-city – and inter-country – bus companies operate in the Netherlands, such as FlixBus, which provides an affordable international travel option.